marmelab/react-admin/docs/CreateEdit.md

 ### `onFailure`

 By default, when the save action fails at the dataProvider level, react-admin shows an error notification.
-On an Edit page with `undoable` set to `true`, it refreshes the page, too.
+On an Edit page with `mutationMode` set to `undoable` or `optimistic`, it refreshes the page, too.

 You can override this behavior and pass custom side effects by providing a function as `onFailure` prop: